Largest gathering to date

 Having said farewell for now to our returnees who were heading back to The Acorn for some morning coffee, we passed through the pedestrian gate to exit the deer enclosure, although this time a few more took the risk and followed the adventurous lead over the grid.
 As we came to the front of the house, those who had not been here before probably felt like we all had on our first visit, ‘How is it that something so stunning, quiet and historical could possibly exist only a few miles from Yeovil’?
 As we looked down the mile long drive we could make out the houses and other buildings of Yeovil and by the looks of it they were all currently or had just been getting a bit of a drenching.
 (Postnote - they was a heavy hail storm ran through the area around this time)!

-A short distance further along the driveway we came to the next gate lodge and whilst Pete and myself stopped to look at a really pretty blue flower which neither of us could identify, the group continued just following the person in front.
+A short distance further along the driveway we came to Chetnole Lodge and whilst Pete and myself stopped to look at a really pretty blue flower which neither of us could identify, the group continued just following the person in front.
 By the time we had grabbed a photo to identify the plant later on, I glanced up to see everyone heading up to the A37 junction, have totally disregarded the public foot path (and associated sign posts) they had just crossed at ninety degrees to the drive.
 Where was the sheep dog when I needed it?
 A quick shout soon had them turning around to start the final leg up the eastern side of the estate.
-Postnote - for those with a botanical interest, the flowers turned out to be Camassia Leichtlinii, known as the Camas Lily, a native of North America they thrive best in moist, well-drained soil in full sun to light shade, making them ideal for bog gardens, pond edges, or damp meadows.
+Postnote - for those with a botanical interest, the flowers turned out to be Camassia Leichtlinii, known as the Camas Lily, a native of North America they thrive best in moist, well drained soil, making them ideal for bog gardens, pond edges, or damp meadows.

 Comments